 Overview of LEADTOOLS Distributed Computing SDK Technology

-- Framework to create distributed applications for any technology and not just imaging related
+- Framework to create distributed applications for any technology, not just imaging applications

 - Seamlessly integrates with key LEADTOOLS features such as OCR, Barcode, Forms Recognition, Audio/Video Transcoding and Conversion, and Image Processing

-- Utilize any computer as a worker to process a piece of the entire process
+- Utilize any computer as a worker to process a piece of the entire operation

 - Worker configuration options include job type, CPU load, time of day, and number of jobs